PrathameshDhande22/Bloogo-App/README.md

 8. [Formik](https://formik.org/) used for handling client side validation of form data.
 9. [yup](https://github.com/jquense/yup) used for creating the form schema that can be used with formik.
 10. [Material UI](https://mui.com/) Great UI Components for react, creating the readymade and coding free components.
+11. [React Icons](https://react-icons.github.io/react-icons/) Icons for using in various pages to make user Interaction more attractive.

 ## Timeline